WiseToad/restic-tools/README.md

 ### Configure a new task

 Tasks are created for domains.
 Domain is a realm  to be backed up.
 It may be an app, or some part of system config.
-For a domain can be configured multiple tasks.
+You can configure multiple tasks for a domain.

 - create domain directory:
 ```sh